Best Pass for London: Guide to Choosing (2026)

 The discount applies to already discounted prices on the official website.
 Enter the code in the shopping cart to get the best possible price. ✅

-London Pass: Is it worth it?
+Is it really worth it?
 Practical example of an itinerary

-From an economic point of view, yes, the pass almost always pays off.
+From an economic point of view, yes, the pass is almost always worthwhile.

-Both in the classic version and-perhaps even more so-in the Plus variant.
+Both in the classic version and—perhaps even more so—in the Plus version.

-But to understand how much you save, nothing beats a concrete example.
+But to understand how much you can save, nothing beats a concrete example.

 Here is a possible 3-day itinerary with the London Pass Plus, designed for a brisk but realistic pace: